 Getting an “A” in a Swiss university (>= 5.5 out of 6) was much harder than at a typical US university.
 Exams were graded on a strict curve and it’s nearly impossible to get everything right.
 In fact, passing with a “C” (>= 4.0) on the first try/not needing to retake is already solid (many students I met told me about a course they failed before!)
 How Northeastern interpreted my transcript was less than ideal.

 Classes ended right before Christmas, and my exams went from mid-January to mid-February.
 I got a little bit of traveling across Europe during the holidays, before I sacrified the rest of my break preparing for my first three exams.
-A few days before I returned from vacation, my roommate caught COVID-19 so I lived like a hermit who just studied every waking hour of the day.
+Upon returning from vacation, my roommate caught COVID so I quarantined and spent most of my day studying in an AirBNB.

 My last exam for Compilers Design was a month out in February, so I could concentrate solely on that for a couple of weeks.
 At this point in time, my housing lease had expired, so I rented out an AirBNB for the remainder of my exchange to take this exam.
 The spring semester at NEU also started, so I did the bare minimum to keep up remotely.

 The concept of taking exams after winter break and them bearing such a huge weight was probably the most foreign aspect to me.
 It was my first time taking courses where my entire grade counted on the final exam and that my winter “break” was more like an intense study session.